IT Contractor Accountants - Find the best Accountant

 Is your accountant a contractor specialist?

-Accountants have no power to determine whether their clients are caught by IR35 or not, but when choosing an accountant, it is important to choose a firm which has in-depth knowledge of the Intermediaries Legislation.
+Accountants have no power to determine whether their clients are caught by IR35 or not, but when choosing an accountant, it is important to choose a firm which has in-depth knowledge of IR35 and the Off-Payroll rules.

 A good accountant will be able to explain the financial consequences of falling inside IR35, and what measures contractors should take to comply with the rules.